José María Luis Mora: Career

-Owing to ongoing political unrest Mora became disillusioned with constitutionalism and therefore increasingly focused his sights on breaking the privileged position of the Roman Church and the army.
-Both for fiscal and ideological reasons, he was in favor of expropriating the property of the Roman Catholic Church, which controlled but did not utilize the land it owned.
-Mora wanted to continue reducing the privileged position of the Church in the constitution, and he sought religious freedom and secular education as well.
-When legislation to limit the power of the Church was defeated in 1831, the governor of Zacatecas state held an essay contest with a prize of 2,000 pesos, with contestants to write on the topic of government's right to expropriate church property, a contest Mora won.
+Owing to ongoing political unrest, Mora became disillusioned with constitutionalism and therefore increasingly focused his sights on breaking the privileged position of the church and the army.
+Both for fiscal and ideological reasons, he was in favour of expropriating the church's property, which controlled but did not use its land.
+Mora wanted to continue reducing the church's privileged position in the constitution and also sought religious freedom and secular education.
+When legislation to limit the church's power was defeated in 1831, the Zacatecas governor held a contest, which Mora won, with a prize of 2,000 pesos for contestants to write essays on the topic of the government's right to expropriate church property, a contest Mora won.

-Mora supported vice president Valentín Gómez Farías, who was Antonio López de Santa Anna's running mate.
+Mora supported Vice-President Valentín Gómez Farías, who was Antonio López de Santa Anna's running mate.
 Since Santa Anna had no interest in actually serving as president, Gómez Farías was effectively in power and initiated a reform program.
 Gómez Farías appointed Mora to reform education, and Mora opened the first secular school in Mexico City.
-However, Conservatives and the military, led by Antonio López de Santa Anna, opposed the Gómez Farías reform program and forced the vice president to resign in early 1834.
+However, conservatives and the military, led by Santa Anna, opposed Gómez Farías's reform program and forced him to resign in early 1834.